Medical Malpractice Attorneys Serving Savannah, Georgia

 Medical malpractice occurs when a doctor or other medical provider fails to meet the applicable standard of care, and causes harm to a patient.
 In recent years, some disturbing facts about medical malpractice have come to light.
 It has been shown that medical malpractice is actually the third leading cause of death in the United States.
 When people suffer injuries as the result of negligent medical care, they have the right to collect compensation for their injuries.

-At Montlick & Associates, our Savannah-based attorneys have served as advocates for injured patients for over three decades, and we understand how important it is for people to receive the compensation to which they are entitled.
+At Montlick & Associates, our attorneys have served as advocates for injured patients since 1984, and we understand how important it is for people to receive the compensation to which they are entitled.

 Elements to Medical Malpractice Claims in Georgia